“Injuries are Predictable and Preventable”

 - Always read the label and check the dosage each time you give or take medicine.

-- Learn the names of plants you have and give away or discard any that are poisonous.
+- Learn the names of plants you have and get rid of any that are poisonous.

 - Ensure that ashtrays or glasses with alcoholic drinks in them are out of reach of children and emptied after use.
 A child can become very ill by a small amount of alcohol and can be poisoned by a cigarette butt.

-- When visitors come to your home, make sure they keep their purses, bags, etc. out of your child's reach.
-They may have dangerous or unsafe products with them.
+- When visitors come to your home, make sure they keep their purses and bags out of your child's reach.
+They may have medications or other unsafe products in them.

 - Keep the number of your local poison control centre near the phone.
 In the event that your child is potentially poisoned, contact you regional poison information centre.
-If your province or territory does not have a poison control centre, dial 911.
+If you are in a province or territory that does not have a poison control centre, dial 911.